Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 As document groups in ATLAS.ti are dichotomous, the document groups are listed in the columns, and the cells contain a 0 if the document is not in the group, and a 1 if the document is in the group.

-If you do not follow the ATLAS.ti naming conventions (see below), the table will look like similar to the following:
+If you do not follow the ATLAS.ti naming conventions (see below), the table will look as follows:

 - education::some college